TwiN/skraid/listing/top.gg.md

 ### How efficient is Skraid?
 What you need to understand is that this bot will do good only if large communities are willing to give it a try, since they are the ones who are the most often targeted by raiders and scammers.
 As such, the efficiency of Skraid will increase over time.

+### What kind of user id should I suggest for the global blocklist?
+There are only two valid reasons for submitting a blocklist suggestion using `s!suggest_blocklist`:
+1. **raid**: A user that was part of a raid
+2. **scam**: A user that was sending messages in text channels with the purpose to scam other users (e.g. Nitro scam).

+No other reasons are valid.
+Skraid's only purpose is really to just fight scam and raids, not to moderate every behaviors of every user in your guild.
+This is because not every guild have the same rules; but the one thing that every guild has in common is that they don't want their members to fall for a scam or be disturbed by a raid.

 ## Glossary
-- **blocklist**: A global ban list maintained by the bot's maintainer.
+- **blocklist**: A global list maintained by the bot's maintainer.
 - **allowlist**: A per-guild list of user ids.
-Used only in case Skraid has banned a user whom you believe is a legitimate user.
+Used only in case Skraid has flagged or banned a user whom you believe is a legitimate user.
 - **forbidden words**: A list of words that, if detected, will send an alert to the configured alert channel and, optionally, delete the message.
+These are mostly links of known scam websites.